carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 ---
 title: "How to Choose a Model"
-teaching: 15
+teaching: 10
+exercises: 5
 questions:
 - "How do you evaluate the performance of a model?"
 objectives:
 keypoints:
-- The choice of evaluation metric depends on what the data's class balance is, and what we want the model to suceed at.
+- The choice of evaluation metric depends on what the data's class balance is, and what we want the model to succeed at.
 -
 ---

 ### Model Selection

-Chossing the proper machine learning model for a given task is often considered more..
+Choosing the proper machine learning model for a given task is often considered more..

 Some of the questions to consider when choosing a model are: